HPAU Holds Second AGM

-The Third HPAU Annual General Meeting earlier scheduled for Wednesday 9th May 2018 has been postponed until further notice.
-A new date shall be communicated as soon as it is scheduled.
-Sincere apologies for any inconveniences caused!
+The Second HPAU Annual General Meeting earlier scheduled for Wednesday 9th May 2018 was eventually held on the brink of the Financial Year (June 30th).
+A detailed account shall be shared as soon as the report is ready.

 Summit to Unlock Investment in Energy Infrastructure

 The East Africa Energy & Infrastructure Summit that ran side by side with the Africa Energy Forum (Off the Grid) that was held at the prestigious Kampala Serena Hotel from 6th to 8th February 2018 exposed HPAUL to many great funding and opportunities.
 Multinational companies like Power Africa and Symbion Power, to mention but a few, have expressed willingness to support hydropower operators and developers in Uganda to unlock its potential.